Admissions Requirements and Guidelines

 b) Graduate Record Examination (GRE) scores must normally be in the 70th percentile or above for the verbal and analytical scores and be received by the Asian Studies Program prior to evaluation of application file.

-c) Test of English as a Foreign Language (TOEFL) scores of 580 or above on the paper-based test, or 237 or above on the computerized test, are required for international students.
+c) Test of English as a Foreign Language (TOEFL) scores of 80 or above or IELTS score of 6.5 or higher are required for international students.
+The university can only accept tests scored within two years of admission.
 Applicants holding a university degree from an accredited American institution, or a country where the first language is English, may not be required to take the TOEFL.

 d) Academic preparation: Applicants for admission to the M.A. program who do not have a major or minor in Asian Studies in their undergraduate work will be evaluated in terms of the amount of course work that has a bearing on Asian Studies.
 Additional course work may be required to provide the necessary background.